-Also, getting cleanly recorded drums to sound really aggressive and dirty is really difficult because you end up distorting the hell out of them and you got reverbs and extra compressors et cetera.
+Also, getting cleanly recorded drums to sound really aggressive and dirty is really difficult because you end up distorting the hell out of them and you got reverbs and extra compressors going.
 It’s a nightmare.
-I would much rather have a “bad” recording but exciting drums if that’s what it's supposed to sound like.
+I would much rather have a “bad” recording but exciting if that’s what it's supposed to sound like.

 So, would you prefer, in a recording session, to go for character rather than “clarity” so to speak?

 Yes, if you had to choose one, character.
-If you have the character of what’s there then you don’t have to do anything to it, just balancing and panning and you are done.
+If you have the character of what’s there then you don’t have to do anything to it, just balancing, panning and you are done.
 Whereas if you have all this clarity but the character is completely wrong, you have to create the character which is much more difficult than creating sonics.
-I can take very muddy recordings and create space and make them sound bigger but if you have a very boring clean recording of something, that to me is much more difficult for two reasons;
+I can take a very muddy recording and create space and make them sound bigger, however, if you have a very boring, clean recording of something, that to me is much more difficult.

 I would rather have decisions about the final character of a sound to be part of the recording rather than the other way around.